isomerpages/mol-services/designoptions/00a-move-house(accordion).md

       For preschool enrolment and application, you will need to contact the respective preschools. <a href="https://cms.ecda.gov.sg/prweb/IAC/zGwoaxwY6Bz0rcpuMWgTMg%5B%5B*/!STANDARD" target="_blank">Search for your desired preschool and register interest</a>.

       To transfer your child(ren) to a primary school within your new neighborhood,  do read here for primary school transfer procedures <a href="https://beta.moe.gov.sg/primary/transfers/" target="_blank">here</a>.
-  - title: Notify your change of address
+  - title: Update change of address
     content: |
-      After moving to your new home, you may bring your NRIC and any documentary evidence showing your new address to [update your details]https://www.ica.gov.sg/documents/ic/update_residential_address).
+      After moving to your new home, you may bring your NRIC and any documentary evidence showing your new address to [update your details](https://www.ica.gov.sg/documents/ic/update_residential_address){:target="_blank"}.
   - title: Season Parking
     content: |
       If you own a vehicle, you will need to: